P/D surgery entails removal of diseased pleura and visible tumor in the chest.

 Dr. Robert Cameron, a known pioneer and leading doctor of P/D, believes “taking out a lung does harm and there is absolutely no benefit to the patient.”
-Dr. Sugarbaker, the creator of EPP, believes in both removing visible tumors and whatever is left “at the microscopic level.”
+Dr. David Sugarbaker, the creator of EPP, believed in both removing visible tumors and whatever is left “at the microscopic level.”

 Ultimately, the right option is up to the patient and the advisement of their doctor based on eligibility and individual circumstances.